meatball133/crystal/concepts/modules/about.md

 ## Extend self

 A quite common pattern in Crystal is to use the [`extend self`][extend self] pattern, in a module.
-This will make all methods in the module available as class methods on the module itself, which means you don't have to assign each method to the module itself, using the `def self.method_name` syntax.
+This will make all methods in the module available as class methods on the module itself.
+This means you don't have to assign each method to the module itself using the `def self.method_name` syntax.

 ```crystal
 module Foo